Traffic signs by country: Sri Lanka

-Road signs in Sri Lanka are standardized road signs and closely follow those used in Europe with certain distinctions.
-A number of changes have introduced road signs that suit local roads and systems.
-Sri Lankan government announced by a gazette that aimed to give signage a face-lift and introduce over 100 new road traffic signs.
+Tajikistan

 Thailand

 Road signs in Thailand are standardised and are uniform throughout the country.
 Since the late twentieth century, Thai road signage practice closely follows the designs used in the United States, Europe and Japan.
 Road signs are often written in Thai language and display in metric units.
 In tourist areas, English is also used for important public places such as tourist attractions, airports, railway stations, and immigration checkpoints.
 Destinations on direction signage is written are written in both Thai and English.

-Road signs in Thailand are classified as: